Related terms: congenital heart defect, heart defects from birth

 Doctors usually do not know the cause of congenital heart defects, but they do know of some conditions that increase a child's risk of being born with a heart defect.
 They include

-- Congenital heart disease in the baby's brother or sister.
+- Congenital heart disease in the baby's mother or father or brother or sister.

 - Diabetes in the mother.